mrbungle64/ecovacs-deebot.js/README.md

 ## Models

-### Fully supported models
+### Supported models

-The fully supported models are those that I own myself:
+The following models I own myself, so they are very widely supported:

 * Deebot OZMO 920/950
 * Deebot OZMO T8 AIVI
 * Deebot X1 Turbo
 * Airbot Z1

-### Other supported models
+### Other models

-These models should work properly or at least partially.
+The following models should work properly or at least partially.
 They are either already known to work or are technically similar to these models.
 Nevertheless, the functionality may be partially limited.